 “Not every strategy is going to work for every kid, meet their needs, and find strategies that work for your kids.
 Be flexible!
 Preparation is your best friend.” – anonymous

-“You have to be flexible and it completely depends on your class/students.
-I have a number of standard rules/techniques I use but am willing to research/implement a specific chart/strategy per student if necessary.
-What works one year may not another etc.” – anonymous
+“You have to be flexible, and it completely depends on your class/students.
+I have a number of standard rules/techniques I use, but I am willing to research/implement a specific chart/strategy per student if necessary.
+What works one year may not another, etc.” – anonymous

 “Adjust your management to the group of students you have.” – anonymous

-“You have to be flexible and it completely depends on your class/students.
-I have a number of standard rules/techniques I use but am willing to research/implement a specific chart/strategy per student if necessary.
-What works one year may not another etc.” – anonymous
+“You have to be flexible, and it completely depends on your class/students.
+I have a number of standard rules/techniques I use, but I am willing to research/implement a specific chart/strategy per student if necessary.
+What works one year may not another, etc.” – anonymous

 Classroom Management Examples that Work: Start with Expectations